top of page

 In the News

-"Outdoor Theaters Have To Compete With a Lot of Noise Including Low-flying Planes," NPR
+"Outdoor Theaters Have To Compete With a Lot of Noise Including Low-flying Planes,"

 "At CalShakes, Romeo and Juliet Offers Two Brave Turns for Timeless Love Story," San Francisco Chronicle